Verteego/vds-doc/installation.rst

 **Please note that in the following installation instructions we use 2 placeholders for local directories: VDS_ROOT and SSH_ROOT.
 Just replace them with the correct directories from your system.**

-- VDS_ROOT: directory where Verteego Data Suite will be cloned
+- VDS_ROOT: local directory where the installation package will be cloned to
-- SSH_ROOT: current user's .ssh directory
+- SSH_ROOT: local .ssh directory

 1. Install Ansible
 """"""""""""""""""
-You need to have Ansible installed on your local machine to manage the automatic installation process for you.
-If you don't have it yet, please install Ansible as we'll use it to deploy Verteego DS to your remote server or Virtualbox.
+We'll use Ansible to deploy Verteego DS to your remote server or Virtualbox.
+If you don't have Ansible yet, please install it as we'll use Ansible to orchestrate the automatic installation process for you.

 **Linux**